-Node.js is a runtime environment for JavaScript based on the V8 engine from Google Chrome.
-It allows you to run JavaScript code on the server, making it easier to develop web and network applications without needing to use another language on the backend.
+Node.js is a JavaScript runtime environment built on Google Chrome’s V8 engine.
+It allows you to run JavaScript code on the server, making it easy to develop web and network applications without having to use another language for the backend.

 Some of the key features of Node.js are:

-- Asynchronous and Non-Blocking: Node.js uses a non-blocking I/O model, allowing it to handle multiple connections simultaneously without one operation interfering with another.
+- Asynchronous and non-blocking: Node.js uses a non-blocking I/O model, which allows it to handle multiple simultaneous connections without one operation interfering with another.

-- Event-Driven: It uses an event-driven system to manage operations and respond to events, making it ideal for real-time applications.
+- Event-driven: It uses an event system to manage operations and respond to events, making it ideal for real-time applications.

 If you need more information about Node.js, here’s a link to the course 👇